5 Most Common PCB Repairs

 How to Diagnose and Repair

 So long as complete failure is not the scenario—the board fell upon the ground and shattered or broke completely—physical damage can be remedied through the remanufacturing process.
 Generally, this involves melting down the damage sections of the board or repairing through disassembly and reassembly.
-Due to the nature of most physical damage, it’s highly unlikely that this can be done as a DIY project by those without experience.
+Due to the nature of most physical damage, it’s highly unlikely that this can be done as a DIY project by those without experience with printed circuit board repair.
 The repair of physical damage should only be done by a trained and experienced professional.
 In most cases, it calls for remodeling of the board, resoldering of components, and the reballing of conductive traces.

 2. Component Failure